CRIMINAL CASES AT THE MARICOPA COUNTY SUPERIOR COURT

 SOUTHEAST FACILITY: MARICOPA COUNTY SUPERIOR COURT COMPLEX

-Arizona criminal lawyers refer to this court as SEF—an acronym for southeast facility.
+Arizona criminal lawyers refer to this court as SEF—an acronym for the southeast facility.
 Many felony charges from Mesa, Scottsdale, Chandler, Gilbert, Tempe, Queen Creek, and Apache Junction are filed in this court.
 This Superior Court handles the preliminary stages of prosecution.
 It’s an “early disposition court”—meaning it’s designed to process a high volume of criminal cases, encourage plea negotiations, and explore diversionary opportunities.
 In theory, early plea negotiations should facilitate beneficial case resolutions for Defendants, while alleviating high caseloads facing prosecutors.

 Maricopa County Superior Court Location in Mesa, Arizona